lbroudoux/spring-boot-keycloak-authz/README.md

 ### Spring Boot application

-Before lauching everything, you need to retrieve some frontend compoents.
+Before launching everything, you need to retrieve some frontend compoents.
 For that, we'll use `bower`.
 So just execute `bower install` within your clone directory.

 Now just launch the `mvn spring-boot:run` command: